GianRomani/Notes/Machine Learning/Deep Learning/LangChain.md

 Created: 2023-05-05 13:42
 #note

-LangChain is a framework that enables quick and easy development of applications that make use of [[LLM]]s.
+LangChain is a framework that enables quick and easy development of applications that make use of [[Large Language Models (LLMs)]]s.

 The framework is organized into six modules each module allows you to manage a different aspect of the interaction with the LLM.